entrepeneur4lyf/kwaak/README.md

 ## Troubleshooting & FAQ

+**Q:** I get a lot of failures, errors, or otherwise unexpected behaviour from the agent.
+**A:** Make sure you are _not_ on a Tier 1 account with either OpenAI or Anthropic, the token limits are not enough to run coding agents.
+Additionally, you can also experiment with different edit modes.
+See `agent_edit_mode`.
+If you only have Tier 1 accounts, you can also consider using OpenRouter, which does not have these limits.
+It is generally a bit slower and less reliable.

 **Q:** Kwaak feels very slow

 **A:** Try increasing the resources available for docker.
 For docker desktop this is in Settings -> Resources -> Advanced.
 On MacOS, adding your terminal and/or kwaak to developer tools can also help.